 Here are some steps on how you can protect yourself legally, whether you’ve been thinking about living together or you’ve been living together for years.
 Under existing UK law, couples who have not married have no financial obligations to each other if they separate; no matter how long they have been living together or how many children they have had together.
-There can be a lack of financial protection, both presently and in the future, for cohabitees should their partner die or unmarried couples split up.
+There will be a lack of financial protection, both presently and in the future, for cohabitees should their partner die without making a Will and making proper provision.

 If one of the couple dies and neither of them has made a will, the partner has no legal right to the other partner’s property.
 So it’s always important to get things down in writing to protect yourself in any eventuality.

 The courts have ruled in a recent case that a couple who had been living together for 20 years had to divide the profits from their property according to what they had originally put in.
-So, in case you separate at a later date, it’s always wise for you to agree on the financial structure of your relationship.
+So, in case you separate at a later date, agree on the financial structure of your relationship.

 Other steps which you can take are to: